Reemwael720/Stress-detection-/README.md

-# ECG Stress Classification using LSTM and CNN
+# ECG Stress Classification using LSTM and CNN:

 This project is designed to classify ECG signals into two categories: **Stress** and **Non-Stress**.
 The classification is based on the **WESAD** dataset, which includes physiological signals from individuals in different emotional states.
 The classification is carried out using a combination of **Convolutional Neural Networks (CNN)** and **Long Short-Term Memory (LSTM)** networks to take advantage of both feature extraction (via CNN) and sequence learning (via LSTM).